Italy’s 19 Most Successful Football Clubs, Ranked

 Ruud Gullit - Milan Maestro

-The Rossoneri were founded at the end of the 19th Century by two Englishmen and the club won their first Title just two years after.
-Two further Titles were won before some of their members split away after a dispute to form fierce rivals Internazionale in 1908.
+The Rossoneri were founded at the end of the 19th Century by two Englishmen and the club won their first championship just two years after.
+Two further league titles were won before some of their members split away after a dispute to form fierce rivals Internazionale in 1908.
 After that, AC Milan won nothing for decades.

 The 20th Century’s second half was when Milan really started to take off.
-The Rossoneri won four Titles in the ’50s with famous Swedish attacking trio ‘Gre-No-Li‘ in the ranks; three more in the ’60s and six Serie As during Milan and the league’s glittering period of the 1990s.
-They have also won the joint 2nd most ECs/CLs in Europe, winning seven to date (2022).
+The Rossoneri won four league crowns in the ’50s with famous Swedish attacking trio ‘Gre-No-Li‘ in the ranks; three more in the ’60s and six Serie As during Milan and the league’s glittering period of the 1990s.
+They have also won the joint 2nd most ECs/CLs in Europe, winning seven to date (2025).

 Both Milano football giants struggled to triumph in the 2010s due to the stifling dominance of Juventus, finally now relinquished.